 The results of a tummy tuck are designed to last a lifetime, with most patients enjoying their flatter and smoother abdominal contour for 15 to 20 years and even longer.
 Individuals can maximize the outcome of their tummy tuck by avoiding future pregnancy and weight fluctuation that may cause re-separation of the muscles in the abdomen.

 Can a tummy tuck get rid of stretch marks?

 Abdominoplasty can sometimes get rid of stretch marks depending on where they are located.
 In most cases, the likelihood of removing stretch marks with a tummy tuck is greater when they are located below the navel and above the pubic region.
-Dr. Joe will determine whether this is possible when he evaluates your concerns.
+Dr. Joe or Dr. Chopra will determine whether this is possible when they evaluate your concerns.